subaru-de/ObsidianDocs/NxtE_Docs/Papers/DCML-大模型数据侧.md

 - 1.27 billion samples where a language could not be clearly detected.

 We provide metadata files in the Apache Parquet format that consist of the following attributes for each image-text pair:
-- •

-    A 64-bit integer identifier
+- A 64-bit integer identifier

-    一个64位整数标识符
-- •

-    The URL of the image.
+- The URL of the image.

-    图片的URL。
-- •

-    The text string.
+- The text string.

-    文本字符串。
-- •

-    Height and width of the image.
+- Height and width of the image.

-    图片的高度和宽度。
-- •

-    Cosine similarity between the text and image embeddings.
+- Cosine similarity between the text and image embeddings.

-    文本和图像嵌入之间的余弦相似度。
-- •

-    The output from our NSFW and watermark detectors (one score between 0 and 1 each).
+- The output from our NSFW and watermark detectors (one score between 0 and 1 each).

-    我们的NSFW和水印检测器的输出（每个得分在0到1之间）。

 3% of images were detected as NSFW, which can be filtered out by a user with the NSFW tag.
-3%的图像被检测为不适宜内容，用户可以通过使用不适宜内容标签来进行过滤。
+## 5 Experiments Validating LAION-5B

 # 1. DATACOMP: In search of the next generation of multimodal datasets
 [[2304.14108] DataComp: In search of the next generation of multimodal datasets](https://arxiv.org/abs/2304.14108)